What are Roth IRA taxes & how do they work?

 Traditional IRAs enjoy tax-free growth, just like Roth IRAs do.
 But when you take withdrawals during retirement, you’ll have to pay income taxes on them.
 And depending on your income tax rate, that could eat into anywhere from 10% to 37% of your distributions.

 Additionally, not everyone is eligible to contribute to a Roth IRA.
 The IRS places income limits on who can make Roth IRA contributions.
-In 2024, you can no longer contribute to a Roth IRA once your income reaches $161,000 for single individuals and $240,000 for married individuals.8 There’s also a phase-out range for lower-earning taxpayers who may only be able to make partial contributions.
+In 2024, you can no longer contribute to a Roth IRA once your income reaches $161,000 for single individuals and $240,000 for married individuals.
+There’s also a phase-out range for lower-earning taxpayers who may only be able to make partial contributions.

 Read more: What a backdoor Roth IRA is and how to use it

-While there’s a lot more that goes into it, the simplest way to decide whether a traditional or Roth IRA is right for you is to compare your income and tax rate today to your income and tax rate during retirement.
+While there’s a lot more that goes into it, the simplest way to decide whether a Traditional or Roth IRA is right for you is to compare your income and tax rate today to your income and tax rate during retirement.

 Strategies to minimize Roth IRA taxes

-First, the most important way to minimize your Roth IRA taxes is to avoid taking early withdrawals of your investment earnings.
+The most important way to minimize your Roth IRA taxes is to avoid taking early withdrawals of your investment earnings.
 Though you can withdraw your contributions at any time, withdrawals of earnings before 59 ½ — or in other select situations — will result in income taxes.

 Reporting Roth IRA on taxes